-what is mental health costing your emergency service?
+What is mental health costing your emergency service?

 Emergency services measure success by ensuring public safety, well-being and health for the communities they serve, which are dependent on those serving them having the capacity, efficacy and support to serve well, even under demanding and difficult conditions.
 It is no secret that mental health by emergency services is critical for optimal communities, yet those who serve struggle mightily to serve well.

 In law enforcement, fire and emergency health services, leadership within them need recognize that employees will engage in presenteeism to avoid absence from the workplace, worry over under-performing or losing their job, or feel that admitting to difficulty because of the associated stigma in cultures that are more unforgiving than others.

-how can dew. improve your service?
+How can MindPath™ improve your service?

-create a culture
+Create a culture

-Guardian™ connects leaders to employees without compromising anonymity or disrupting daily operations.
+MindPath™ connects leaders to employees without compromising anonymity or disrupting daily operations.
 It creates a service culture that does not punish nor discourage employees from self-managing mental health and related health issues and supports anonymously, enabling services to finally have the data to no longer be constrained without facts and can move beyond being blind to silent suffering.

-increase productivity, efficacy and reduce risk
+Increase productivity, efficacy and reduce risk

 In turn, MindPath™ aggregates employee mental health data anonymously to get a pulse on organization-wide mental health, seeing heat maps of potential at-risk members, supporting prevention and assisting in proactive interventions.
 These can provide safety valves (time away versus presenteeism), better allocate resources to support employees and increase productivity and community efficacy.

-invest in a long-term solution
+Invest in a long-term solution